PictureResearch/HISyn/README.md

     HISyn relies on the name entity tags to identify the arguments inside the NL query.
 For example, to generate code for a query in the flight domain, `I would like to travel to Dallas from Philadelphia`, HISyn needs to know that `Dallas` and `Philadelphia` are two cities rather than some kind of keywords that need to be mapped to some APIs.

     Although the NLP tool used by XGen provides name entity recognition, it is not precise enough for some domains.
 Thus we can create our own domain annotations to help HISyn recognize such arguments.
-Please see `def domain_annotator(self, domain)` function in `./front_end/NLP.py` for the form of the annotation.
-Such annotations are stored in the `NER` field (for name entity recognition) of the NLP class in XGen.
-Before adding annotations for a new domain, the users are suggested to check the annotations in the domains already covered by XGen to learn how to add annotations for a domain.
+To do that, the user would need to modify the function `domain_annotator(self, domain)` in [NLP.py](./front_end/NLP.py).
+This function assigns a certain `NER` (which stands for *name entity recognition*) tag to each special name that may appear in users' queries.
+For instance, it assigns "CITY" as the NER tag to a list of city names in the Flight domain.
+Users may follow the existing content of the function to add new domains and the annotations in the new domains by modifying the function.

-2. Link the name entity to argument terminals in the grammar.
+2. Link the NER tags in NLP.py with the corresponding tokens in the grammar.

     HISyn generates code expression based on the grammar of the domain.
-Thus, for the annotated entities, HISyn needs to know which arguments of the API they are corresponding to.

-    The corresponding relations are stored in `./common_knowledge/NLPCommonKnowledge.py`, line 58, as a dictionary.

-    The key of each item is the `NER` tag of the argument, and the value is the argument terminal inside the grammar.
+Thus, for the NER tags to be used in the code generation process, it is necessary to link the NER tags with the corresponding tokens in the grammar file.
+For instance, in the Flight domain, the NER tag "AIRLINES" maps to token "ck_airlines" in the [grammar](./Documentation/Flight/grammar.txt) file.
+To create such a link, the user needs to add the mapping into the `common_knowledge_tags` dictionary in file [NLPCommonKnowledge](./common_knowledge/NLPCommonKnowledge.py).
+The key in each entry is the NER tag, and the value is the token in the grammar.

 ## Reference